ONS Featured on Anterior Hip ReplacementHip

 “Since there is less disruption to the muscles and tendons, patients tend to recover hip function and gait mechanics more quickly and with less pain,” said Berliner.
 The risk of hip dislocation, a concern after total hip replacement surgeries, is decreased because the muscles and soft tissue structures that normally hold the hip joint in place remain intact.
 Patient hospital stays are also generally shorter with the anterior approach.

-Surgeons have been using an anterior approach to other hip surgeries for some time, but anterior hip replacement has only recently gained increased attention, noted Berliner.
+Surgeons have been using an anterior approach to other hip surgeries for some time.
+However, anterior hip replacement has only recently gained increased attention, noted Berliner.
 It’s estimated that only 15 to 20 percent of hip replacement surgeries performed in the United States utilize this approach.
 Moreover, not all joint replacement surgeons have undergone the specialized training required to perform this technically challenging procedure, which offers a limited view of the operating site and leaves little room for error.”

 The Daily Voice shares its content across Fairfield and Westchester counties.
 You can read other ONS related stories that have appeared in the Daily Voice here.